quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 connection.
 A sending endpoint MUST send monotonically increasing values in the Sequence Number field, since this field allows ACK_FREQUENCY frames to be processed out of order.
-A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the Sequence Number value in the frame is not greater than the largest processed thus far.
+A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the Sequence Number value in the frame is smaller than the largest processed thus far.

 # IMMEDIATE_ACK Frame {#immediate-ack-frame}